20 Best Things to Do in Juneau, AK

 You can see the local history, art, and culture come alive in the many interesting artifacts showcased here.

-Another museum for history buffs to whet their appetite is the nearby Walter Soboleff Building, located on South Seward Street.
+Another museum for history buffs is Sealaska Heritage Institute's Walter Soboleff Building, located on South Seward Street.

-This place has the largest collection of exquisite Native Alaskan art.
+This place has the most extensive collection of exquisite Native Alaskan art.

-Juneau itself is a huge museum of sorts.
+Juneau itself is a vast museum of sorts.

 Roaming around this historical city, you will come across several buildings, memorials, and churches that go back a long way and tell something about the rich history of this place.

-You can choose to either raft in white waters or go for a scenic floating tour.
+You can either raft in white waters or go for a scenic floating tour.

-If you are fit and all pumped up, enjoy the full adventure with a wild white water trip.
+If you are fit and all pumped up, enjoy the complete adventure with a wild white water trip.

-Otherwise, enjoy a peaceful easy float and admire the beautiful surroundings.
+Otherwise, enjoy a peaceful leisurely float and admire the beautiful surroundings.

-This is a huge beach and you will find yourself in your own company many times when strolling on it.
+This is a vast beach, and you will often find yourself in your own company when strolling on it.

-The view of the eagles from up close is really mesmerizing.
+The view of the eagles from up close is mesmerizing.

-You should visit this beautiful beach in low tide as that is when you will spot plenty of eagles here.
+You should visit the beautiful Eagle Beach at low tide, as that is when you will spot plenty of eagles.

 This is because the bald eagles come down to the beach when the water has receded to catch fish for food.

-The Rainforest Gardens in Juneau are a sight to watch with their lush green undergrowth and tall majestic trees.
+Located along Glacier Highway, Glacier Gardens is a sight to behold with its lush green undergrowth and tall majestic trees.

-Other lovely green plants are also found in abundance to give you a holistic, organic visual feast.
+Other lovely green plants are abundant to give you a holistic, organic visual feast.

-There is some amazing tree art that will fill you with awe and warmth at the same time.
+There is some fantastic tree art that will fill you with awe and warmth at the same time.

-You can also enjoy picturesque views of Juneau city from here.
+You can also enjoy picturesque views of Juneau city from Glacier Gardens.

-You also have an eagle nest here.
-You can take a sneak peek at amazing bald eagles here.
+In addition, there's an eagle nest where you can take a sneak peek at amazing bald eagles.

-Catch some much-needed solitude and peace by taking a breather at the pristine shrine of Saint Therese, located 22 miles to the north of Juneau.
+Catch some much-needed solitude and peace by taking a breather at the National Shrine of St. Thérèse.

 She is also the patron saint of the Diocese of Juneau, and her guiding philosophy in life was based on love.